Concept of Human Growth & Development (Very Important)

 Introduction to Sheldons Method

-- Sheldon studied somatotyping by dividing the body into different components like
+Sheldon studied somatotyping by dividing the body into different

 Maximum individuals are a mixed of these 3 somatotypes so the somatotype rating cannot be that much absolute